Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-It can be shown that (\ref{measure}) defined above is a measure on moduli space.
-First if we change the representative $\{v_{i}\}$ in ${\cal P}(g,1)$ of $\{V_{i}\}$ by $v_{i}\rightarrow v_{i}+\epsilon_{i}$, if $\epsilon_{i}$ extends holomorphically away from $P$ there is no change in the measure since $b(\epsilon_{i})|\phi\rangle=0$.
-Furthermore, if we change the local parameter, or move $P$ infinitesimally, since $L_{n}|0\rangle=0$ for $n\geq -1$ and the total central charge vanishes, there is no change in the measure.
-There is a last condition that the measure has to verify in order to be identified with the bosonic string measure. $\mu(P)$ has to verify the Belavin-Knizhnik theorem \cite{Belavin-Knizhnik}
+It can be shown that eq.~(\ref{measure}) is a proper measure on moduli space.
+First, let us change the representative~$\{v_{i}\}$ in~${\cal P}(g,1)$ of the basis~$\{V_{i}\}$ by $v_{i}\rightarrow v_{i}+\epsilon_{i}$.
+This does not induce any change in the measure provided~$\epsilon_{i}$ extends homomorphically away from~$P$, since then~$b(\epsilon_{i})|\phi\rangle=0$.
+The same happens changing the local parameter or moving~$P$ infinitesimally, since $L_{n}|0\rangle=0$ for $n\geq -1$ and the total central charge vanishes.
+A last condition that~$\mu(P)$ should verify in order to be identified with the bosonic string measure is the Belavin-Knizhnik theorem~\cite{Belavin-Knizhnik}